Walk-In Individuals or Families

 ◦ $3.00 per person

-Learning Tree Farm is open during daylight hours to visit the animals and enjoy the outdoors.
+Learning Tree Farm is open during daylight hours to visitors wanting to see our animals and enjoy the outdoors.
 If no staff are in the Century House office, there is an honor box for admission fees on the bulletin board in the driveway turnaround.

 Please understand that weekday mornings in spring and fall are our peak season for field trips.
 You are welcome to visit during these times and you will be able to jump in between our school visitors.
 We highly recommend that groups of 10 or more call ahead so that we can help schedule your visit at a time that will assure your most pleasant experience.

-Members enjoy free admission any time!
-Look here for more information about Learning Tree Farm Memberships.
+Members enjoy free admission (and great special program discounts) anytime!
+Click here for more information about Learning Tree Farm memberships!

-Please visit our Educational Programs page for our exciting field trip programming.
+Please visit our Programs page for our exciting field trip programming.

 How to have a great day at the farm